zhiming97/automated-futures-trading-news-based/README.md

 # Automated News-Based Futures Trading Bot

-This bot aims to assist the user to catch every exponential pump of a certain meme coin based on posts on X (formerly known as twitter)
+This bot aims to assist the user to capitalize on every exponential pump of a certain meme coin based on posts on X (formerly known as twitter)

 <!-- Improved compatibility of back to top link: See: https://github.com/pull/73 -->